-- On CJE (AWS installations) worker creation or removal fails with an error that includes
+- When running CloudBees Jenkins Enterprise (CJE) on AWS installations, worker creation or removal fails with an error that includes

 you are not authorized to perform this operation.
 For example: